Skip to main content

 The first one enables Radio Explorer to open the FCC HF Seasonal schedule for the current broadcasting season (winter 2004–2005, B04).
 The schedule has changed the header format since the previous season (summer 2004, A04).

 The second one makes it possible to use Radio Explorer with the latest version of Java software, the “Tiger” 1.5 version.
 Note that the java.com site, the consumer site for Java software, still installs the previous 1.4.2 version of Java software on user machines by default.
-You can get the Tiger version free from the Sun Microsystems' Web site by pointing your browser to java.sun.com/j2se/1.5.0/download.jsp and then following the Download JRE link.
+You can get the Tiger version free from Sun Microsystems’ Web site by pointing your browser to java.sun.com/j2se/1.5.0/download.jsp and then following the Download JRE link.
 From the user point of view, the Tiger version of Java software better manages Java applications that can be installed via the Java Web Start technology.

 July 1, 2004